UU Plant-Based Eating Club

 - Format – attendees watch movies on their own (individually or in small groups at watch parties hosted in members’ homes) and then meet on Zoom for facilitated discussion.

-- Months for moving nights: October (Game Changers), February, April 27 (Food, Inc).
+- Months for moving nights: October (Blue Zones), February (Game Changers), April 27 (Food, Inc).
 Will focus on different aspects of plant-based eating.

 Other Activities – Stay tuned for more info as plans unfold!
 Sign up for club’s e-mail list to stay current on emerging events!

-- Cooking Together sessions lead by club members – 2023/Nov 5 Sampling session 2024/Jan 6 Instant Pot meals, May 4 Exploring Tasty Grains.
-All at FUUSN Kitchen.
+- Cooking Together sessions lead by club members – 2023/Nov 12 Sampling session (FUUSN kitchen) 2024/Jan 6 Instant Pot meals (location TBA), May 4 Exploring Tasty Grains (location TBA).

 - FUUSN community breakfast/plant-based menu options and sampling table